Blockstream/gdk/docs/source/gdk-json.rst

         returned by `GA_get_unspent_outputs`.
 Non-expired UTXOs will be ignored, except for L-BTC UTXOs that may be required for fees when re-depositing assets.
         For Liquid, all assets except L-BTC must come from the same subaccount.
+:fee_rate: The fee rate in satoshi per thousand bytes.
 :fee_subaccount: Optional.
 If given, change from fees will be sent to this
                  suabaccount.
 Otherwise, fee change is sent to the subaccount of the first fee UTXO used.